Parent and Guardian Guidance

 • Educating day care staff

-Learn more about germs and bacteria that are especially dangerous for people with CF and what you can do to be germ smart.
+Learn more about germs that are especially dangerous for people with CF and what you can do to be germ smart.

 Listen to CF clinicians, parents, and people with CF discuss: